 The Human Resources Department of the Company is responsible for collection and administration of the human resources data and making recommendations to the Remuneration Committee for consideration.
-The Remuneration Committee consults with the Chairman and/or the CEO Office of the Company about these recommendations on remuneration policy and structure and remuneration packages.
+The Remuneration Committee consults with the Chairman and/or the CEO Office about these recommendations on remuneration policy and structure and remuneration packages.